flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/generate-docs-based-on-templates/managing-html-templates.md

 # Managing HTML Templates

-The Document Management Plugin offers the flexibility to define and manage HTML templates for document generation, enabling customization through various parameter types.
+The Document Management Plugin provides the flexibility to define and manage HTML templates for document generation, enabling customization through various parameter types.

 Additionally, the platform incorporates a [<u>**What You See Is What You Get (WYSIWYG)**</u>](../../../../wysiwyg.md) editor, allowing users to have a real-time, visual representation of the document or content during the editing process.
 Furthermore, you have the capability to test and review your template by downloading it as a PDF.